AndrewJustinW/Cyber-Social/README.md

 # CyberSocial

 So far this is only the FrontEnd of the App.
-Have not pulled in data from API yet or setup authentication.
+Have not pulled in data from API yet or setup authentication.\

+Chat and widgets features will be created after basic backend is completed.

 ## Page Links